hack-gpon/hack-gpon.github.io/ont-Nokia-g-010g-q.md

 ```
 ONT>
 ```
-there you'll have to type `enable` and then `login`, unluckily there's no default user/password
+Here you'll have to type `enable` and then `login`, unfortunately there is no default username and password

-Once you've logged in you will be shown a custom menu, and you'll be able to access the linux shell by first typing `system` and finally `shell`
+Once you're logged in, a custom menu will be shown, and you'll be able to access the linux shell by first typing `system` and finally `shell`

-You can then exit the shell to reach the parent menu by typing `exit` or `x`, and you can get help for each menu with the `help` command
+To exit the shell and reach the parent menu type `exit` or `x`, in each menu the `help` command will show how to use the shell

-# List of firmware and files
+# List of firmwares and files

+# Known Bugs

 # Miscellaneous Links
 - <a href="https://github.com/nanomad/nokia-ont-mib-parser">MIB file parser</a> for NOKIA's GPON ONTs (*helps you parsing the .mib file located in `/mnt/rwdir`*)